 Dave Haas lives in Charleston, WV, and has been playing the mountain dulcimer since 1990.
 He teaches dulcimer in both private and group settings and was the founding member of the “Almost Heaven Dulcimer Club” in Charleston.
 Dave loves to share the mountain dulcimer and its history with schools, churches, and civic organizations, and he has even brought the dulcimer to those in prison!
 A well-known instructor and performer at dulcimer festivals, Dave has taught and performed with the dulcimer in sixteen states.
 He is known for his gentle, fun, and enthusiastic teaching style.
 Dave has released seven dulcimer instructional book/CDs, four instrumental dulcimer CDs, and a popular dulcimer chord chart.
 Dave also enjoys teaching science as a Chemistry Professor at the University of Charleston.
 One of his favorite teaching activities is to sing chemistry songs (on dulcimer and guitar) with his students.
 In addition, Dave plays the guitar, sings, and enjoys leading music on Christian retreat experiences such as Kairos Prison Ministry, The Walk To Emmaus, Cursillo, and Teens Encounter Christ (TEC).

 CRDF co-director Marsha Harris lives in Morehead City, NC.
 She is a multi-instrumentalist (mountain and bowed dulcimers, BanJammer, fiddle, and Native American style flute) and enjoys many genres of music.
 Her CD, A Nice Combination, reflects the character of her music.
-She enjoys teaching and performing in NC, GA, VA, VT, LA, AL, KY and FL.
-Additionally, she plays at local events, weddings, schools, and theatre productions.
-Marsha plays with The Bogue Sounds and Gumbo Lily, two bands located in Carteret County, NC.
+Her teaching and music travels take her to areas in NC, GA, VA, VT, LA, AL, KY, FL, AZ, IA, TN, PA and TX.
+Additionally, she performs at local events, weddings and schools.
 She has received awards at various fiddle festivals and the NC State Fair Folk Festival.
-In October 2014, Marsha received the Annette Pulley award from the NC Folk Festival.
+In October 2014, Marsha received the Annette Pulley Trophy from the NC Folk Festival.
 The award is given to an individual or group for outstanding talent, sportsmanship, audience appeal and continuing support of the Folk Festival.
-Marsha is also a member of Painted Raven, a Native American flute and World music trio based in Orlando, FL.
-They travel to Florida and Ohio for performances.
-Additional information can be found at www.marshaharrismusic.com and www.painted-raven.com.
+Marsha also calls Civil War balls at reenactments.
+Additional information can be found at www.marshaharrismusic.com.

 Ben Seymour & Becky Cleland